micho213/PythonProjects/README.md

 # PythonProjects

-Questions answered from websites like Project Euler
+Questions answered from Univertisty / Mysef or  websites like Project Euler